Talk to an Expert

 Hypothetical survey methods ask buyers to state what they’d pay.
 The most common are:

-• Contingent Valuation (CV) — a direct question: “What is the maximum you would pay for this product?”
+• Contingent Valuation (CV), a direct question: “What is the maximum you would pay for this product?”

-• Conjoint Analysis — an indirect method where respondents rank product configurations with different features and prices.
+• Conjoint Analysis, an indirect method where respondents rank product configurations with different features and prices.
 Statistical modeling infers the implied WTP for each attribute.

 Incentive-aligned methods put real money on the table:

-Revealed preference methods observe what buyers actually do — market transaction data, A/B price testing, auction results.
+Revealed preference methods observe what buyers actually do, market transaction data, A/B price testing, auction results.

-The distinction matters because the first category — hypothetical methods — is what the vast majority of pricing consultancies use, and it’s where the measurement breaks down.
+The distinction matters because the first category (hypothetical methods) is what the vast majority of pricing consultancies use, and it’s where the measurement breaks down.

 The overestimation problem: surveys inflate WTP by up to 2x

-The results were stark:
+The results were stark.

 Hypothetical methods produced WTP estimates nearly twice as high as what people actually paid when real money was on the table.

-“But we use conjoint, not PSM”
+“But we use conjoint, not price-sensitivity surveys”

 It doesn’t.
 Here’s why.